 Do you have a degree in a subject area that you are passionate about and want to get certified to teach that subject?
 Maybe you have a degree in one area and want to become certified to teach a new area of interest or one that is in high demand.
 If this is you, we may have a program for that!

-Whatever your specific situation, you need to start by applying for admission to UWEC as an undergraduate post-baccalaureate student seeking a teaching certification or second degree.
-Don’t worry — all the steps are spelled out on our admissions site that you can get to by clicking the box below.
-Plus, we have frequently asked questions for you, too.
+Whatever your specific situation, you need to start by applying for admission to UW-Eau Claire as an undergraduate post-baccalaureate student seeking a teaching certification or second degree.
+The steps are spelled out on our admissions site.
+Click the admissions box below or read through our Frequently Asked Questions about post-baccalaureate certification.

 Do I need to apply if I'm already accepted?

 Yes; admission into the Teacher Education Program (TEP) is a separate process from admission to UWEC.
 Admission into the TEP is selective and competitive, with no guarantee of acceptance.
 All students compete on an equal basis for admission.
 You must complete any prerequisite requirements prior to applying for admission to the Teacher Education Program.
 Students apply to the program after first successfully completing the pre-program field experience course (ES 203, ES 212, or SPED 205).

 We recommend you apply at least one full semester or more prior to your desired entrance term.
 The sooner you apply, the more likely you are able to enroll in the classes that you need.
 If you apply after our registration period has occurred for the next semester, then your class selection may be limited.